 Residential Treatment Center for Teenage Boys

 Family First Adolescent Services is one of the premier adolescent mental health facilities in the United States.
-Located in Palm Beach Gardens, FL, our specialized residential treatment program for troubled teens focuses on treating mental health issues and substance abuse disorders in adolescent boys.
+Located in Palm Beach Gardens, FL, our specialized residential treatment program for troubled teens focuses on treating mental health issues and substance use disorders in adolescent boys.

 Adolescent problems are nothing new, but understanding the nature of these problems can help.
 The only effective way to treat them is to uncover the root of the problem.
-Adverse Childhood Experiences (ACEs) are often the source of mental health disorders and substance abuse.
+Adverse Childhood Experiences (ACEs) are often the source of mental health disorders and substance use.

 At Family First Adolescent Services, our job is to uncover and address underlying issues, and educate your son and your family so that everyone involved can grow beyond the problems.
 We teach adolescents how to treat anxiety without drugs or alcohol.

 Mental health problems should be handled by a qualified mental health professional.
-If your adolescent child is struggling with mental health issues or a substance abuse disorder, contact Family First Adolescent Services today.
+If your adolescent child is struggling with mental health issues or a substance use disorder, contact Family First Adolescent Services today.
 Our caring and compassionate staff will find the best solution that suits your son and your family.